 Document Types

-Which doctype you use will influence which box model is used in some browsers, including IE6 and IE7.
+Which doctype you use will influence which box model is used in some browsers, including IE (6 and newer).
 Also there is a bug in IE6 where if you put anything before the doctype, including an XML Declaration, it will cause IE6 to render in Quirks Mode (aka backwards compatibility mode), which includes using the IE5.x/Win box model.
-The XML Declaration won't cause IE7 to go into Quirks mode, but putting a comment before the doctype will.
+The XML Declaration doesn't cause IE7+ to go into Quirks mode.
+However, putting a comment or any other characters other than white-space characters before the doctype will put IE 6 (and newer) back into IE5 compatibility mode.

 Doctypes